 Wives are to submit to their husbands.
 And husbands are to submit to their wives!

-It’s easy to misunderstand scriptures like these (and often is) if one views them through a hierarchical lens – requiring one person to be “in charge” and the other person subservient/obedient.
+It’s easy to misunderstand scriptures like these if one views them through a hierarchical lens – requiring one person to be “in charge” and the other person subservient/obedient.
 More on this in a sec…

 Think about it.
 Christ, in a way, actually “submitted” to His church by loving her and giving his life for her.
 He led through submission.
 Not a pansy pushover, mind you.
-A strong, decisive, sacrificial leader who submitted his natural desires for the betterment of his bride, the church.
+A strong, decisive, sacrificial leader who submitted his natural desires for the betterment of his bride, the Church.
 Christ showed his authority and power by lifting up His bride through His humility, courage, and sacrifice.
 If you are a Christ follower, then you probably know the “Bride” of Christ in the New Testament scriptures refers to all people who have entered into a covenant with God based on faith in Jesus and his death and resurrection.
-(And I’ll explain in a moment, we can’t understand Biblical submission if we view our relationships through a hierarchical lens, where one person exerts power over another.)
+(And I’ll explain in a moment we can’t understand Biblical submission if we view our relationships through a hierarchical lens, where one person exerts power over another.)

 In Christ, God and People become One.
 In marriage, husband and wife become one.
 Submission is not about hierarchical authority – it’s about relationship and oneness like God showed us in Christ.